ckaestne/seai/lectures/01_introduction/intro.md

     * analyze risks, fairness
     * reason about tradeoffs and justify your decisions
     * mostly written reports, a little modeling, limited coding
-    * Pandemic option: may be done with partner
+    * While teaching online: may be done with partner

 * Large team project with 4 milestones (mostly in second half)
     - Build and deploy prediction service